Skip to content

 Abandon __norfab__/logs/norfab.log as the primary shared runtime log file.
 Each NorFab process writes to its own log file under __norfab__/logs.

-Default application logging should use a small NorFab logging helper called by nfcli and by NorFab-owned broker/worker process entrypoints.
-The helper should use only the Python standard library and a custom JSON formatter for the default file sink.
+Default application logging should use small NorFab logging helpers in norfab.utils.nflogging, called by nfcli and by NorFab-owned broker/worker instances in norfab/core/broker.py and norfab/core/worker.py from their received inventories.
+The helpers should use only the Python standard library and a custom JSON formatter for the default file sink.

 The inventory logging section remains based on Python's logging.config.dictConfig schema.
 Per-process JSONL files are the default NorFab file destination, not the only supported logging destination.
 Inventory logging can still configure additional or replacement handlers such as SysLogHandler, journald handlers supplied by optional packages, Windows Event Log handlers, SMTP handlers, socket handlers, stream handlers, filters, and formatters.